Aashik-123-stu/Adaptive-Layout-Engine/ARCHITECTURE.md

 surface bounds.

 # Extensibility
-New Surface : Add a new surface with its size and constraints.
+1.New Surface : Add a new surface with its size and constraints.
 No changes are needed in resolver.ts.

-New Renderer : A new renderer only needs to consume LayoutResult.
+2.New Renderer : A new renderer only needs to consume LayoutResult.
 The resolver does not need to change.

-New Element Role : Add the role to the spec and define how the resolver should size and prioritize it.
+3.New Element Role : Add the role to the spec and define how the resolver should size and prioritize it.

 # Known Limitations

-Cross-axis overflow is controlled but not formally checked like the main axis.
+1.Cross-axis overflow is controlled but not formally checked like the main axis.
-Accessibility support is basic.
+2.Accessibility support is basic.
-Text measurement depends on the Inter font being loaded correctly.
+3.Text measurement depends on the Inter font being loaded correctly.